dxdc/homebridge-blinds/README.md

 `homebridge-blinds` is a plugin for Homebridge.

-Control your `http`-based blinds via Homebridge!
+Control your `http`-based blinds via Homebridge (also works for command-line scripts as well)!

 ## Installation